 Now you know where to find your NFT artist, here’s a very quick guide on what you need to do next:

 1. Head to the Fiverr website.
-You could pick any of the websites in this list, but let’s use Fiverr as an example since it’s home to literally thousands of NFT artists, and has options available for every budget.
+You could pick any of the websites in this list, but let’s use Fiverr as an example.
+It’s home to literally thousands of NFT artists, and has options available for every budget.

 3. Use Fiverr’s filtering system.
 Given that there are so many NFT artists and designers, you’ll want to use Fiverr’s handy filters to narrow down your options.
 You can filter by art style (2D, 3D, comic, pixel art) delivery time, budget, or even where the freelancer lives if you want an artist local to you.